Ahead of Time compilation support

 Native images do not support any form of dynamic classloading or reflection unless it is defined explicitly in descriptors.
 Generating them uses a tracing agent from the GraalVM, and needs additional manual configuration in some cases.

-Run the GraalVM substrate VM using the trace agent:
+Run Tomcat using the GraalVM substrate VM and its trace agent:

 The descriptors have now been generated in the agent output directory.
 At this point, further configuration must be made to add items that are not traced, including: base interfaces, resource bundles, BeanInfo based reflection, etc. Please refer to the Graal documentation for more information on this process.